 For families with established charitable goals and vehicles, communicating expectations, rules, and the mission of the plan is vitally important to ensure philanthropy lives on throughout the year.
 A best practice is to establish formal family philanthropy meetings, that are either wholly separate from, or at least a dedicated portion of other family meetings.
 These should be held at least annually at a time and location that is attainable for all members.
 Thanksgiving, for example, is a prime time when all are gathered together and in the spirit of giving back.

 These family meetings, like any other business meeting, should have an agenda which communicates the goals of the conference—laying out the topics to be covered, and any prework that’s required.
 Agendas should be drafted and distributed ahead of time, if possible.
 Consider asking for input or suggestions from family members before the meeting to maximize buy-in.
 It’s also a good time for family members to pitch grants or other charitable ideas.
-If this meeting happens near Thanksgiving, then Giving Day gifts can also be chosen.

 All giving matters

 Family engagement recognizes the importance of altruism, compassion, and goodwill, bringing to the forefront that all acts of charity—whether they be gifts of assets, time, or voice—matter.
 By getting heirs involved today, families can find ways to give back throughout the year to causes and charities that align closely with all members’ values.

 To learn more, read our blogs, “Are Your Heirs Prepared?” and “Are Your Heirs Engaged?”
 And if you are interested in establishing a customized philanthropic plan, download our guide “Philanthropy: Rooted in Your Values.”